 ||DS:SI||ES:DI||Move Data from Source to Destination in Words or Bytes|

 |Scan Destination for AX (Use REPZ / REPNZ)|

 ||AX||ES:DI||Set bytes to AX/AL|

 functions are like the LDI command on the Z80 - they do a job

 then stop, so we can do some extra processing

-Adding REP is like LDIR - and puts the string d
+Adding REP is like LDIR - and processes the string repeatedly until CX reaches zero

 |MOVSB/W will move a sequence of bytes